ETH-PBL/Matrix_ToF_Drones/README.md

 ### Dataset Visualizer

-A Conda virtual environment is provided to execute the Flight_visualizer.py script, an example of the exported video is provided below.
-The Flight_visualizer.py also emulate the control policy of the Crazyflie 2.1 providing the decision taken based on the input pair from the balck and white camera and the ToF sensor.
+A Conda virtual environment is provided to execute the <a href="https://github.com/ETH-PBL/Matrix_ToF_Drones/blob/main/Flight%20DataSet/Flight_visualizer.py">Flight_visualizer.py</a> script, an example of the exported video is provided below.
+The <a href="https://github.com/ETH-PBL/Matrix_ToF_Drones/blob/main/Flight%20DataSet/Flight_visualizer.py">Flight_visualizer.py</a> also emulate the control policy of the Crazyflie 2.1 providing the decision taken based on the input pair from the balck and white camera and the ToF sensor.

 ```
 conda env create -f environment.yml